Meteor-Community-Packages/meteor-autocomplete/README.md

 - `subscription`: A custom subscription for server-side search; see below.
 - `template`: The template that should be used to render each list item.
 - `filter`: (optional) An object that will be merged with the autocomplete selector to limit the results to more specific documents in the collection.
+- `sort`: (default `false`) Whether to sort the results before applying the limit.
+For good performance on large collections, this should be turned on only for server-side searches where an index can be used.
 - `noMatchTemplate`: (optional) A template to display when nothing matches.
 This template can use the [reactive functions on the AutoComplete object](autocomplete-client.coffee) to display a specific message, or be [assigned mouse/keyboard events](http://docs.meteor.com/#eventmaps) for user interaction.
 - `callback`: (optional) A function which is called when an item is selected with arguments `(doc, element)`, corresponding to the document of the selected item and the active input field.